davidrbourke/KCAD/03. Deployments, Strategy, StatefulSets/README.md

 To rollback to a specific revision:
 `kubectl rollout undo deployment/<deployment-name> --to-revision=1`

-## Blue/Green and Cannary Deployment
+## Blue/Green and Canary Deployment

 ### Blue/Green

+#### Steps to perform
-Both new and old version are deployed, 100% of traffic routes to Blue/old version.
+1. Both new and old version are deployed, 100% of traffic routes to Blue/old version.
-Tests can be run against the Green/new version.
+2. Tests can be run against the Green/new version.
-Traffic can be switched to the Green/new deployment.
+3. Traffic can be switched to the Green/new deployment.

 The label on the Blue deployment service, e.g. version: v1, matches the label on the Blue Deployment.
 The Green deployment is deployed, and the Green service label points to the Green deployment labels, e.g. version: v2.